Data-Driven Nutrition Plan: The Ins and Outs

 Unlike protein and fat, carbohydrate is not considered to be conditionally essential for survival.
 For context, a diet completely void of protein or fat would lead to many negative health repercussions.
 Conversely, a non-carbohydrate diet is survivable.

 Nonetheless, carbohydrate is an extremely valuable macronutrient that serves as an excellent source of nutrients and energy.
-Carbohydrates are an especially important macronutrient for athletes and exercising individuals who wish to optimize their performance.
+According to Alana, our dietitian for Edmonton and Alberta residents, carbohydrates are an especially important macronutrient for athletes and exercising individuals who wish to optimize their performance.
 In fact, during moderate to high intensity exercise, our body relies nearly exclusively on carbohydrates for fuel and energy.
 This is a very important consideration for performance optimization.
 Athletes, pay heed.

 More from International Society of Sport Nutrition: Position Stand–Nutrient Timing